miraks/babel-plugin-implicit-return/README.md

 ## Quirks

+Due to JavaScript syntax limitations this plugin can't make a function to implicitly return:

 ### Object literal

-This plugin can't make a function to implicitly return an object literal due to JavaScript syntax limitation.
-So this won't work:
+This won't work:

 ```javascript
 function getObject() {